 In fact, when you compare CNA training to the training that doctors and nurses have to go through, getting your degree is the easiest, fastest, and the most affordable way to get into the healthcare industry!

 Sure, you may not be writing prescriptions or making complex diagnoses, but you will get to play a big role in helping people feel better.
 And as an added benefit, being a certified nursing assistant or aide gives you more personal time with patients – unlike a doctor who is busy running around all over the place!

-2. It doesn’t have to cost an arm and a leg
+2. A CNA degree doesn’t have to cost an arm and a leg

 Because so many schools offer CNA degrees, you can use all of that competition to your advantage!
 You can look for a quality program (either online or in person) that fits into your budget.
 Unlike many other degrees, graduating from a CNA training course won’t put you in debt for the rest of your life!